kernie66/homebridge-pushcutter/README.md

 `mute`   | 5 | Time in seconds after the activation of the switch to wait before another activation of the switch is possible.
 The switch will be in the ON state during the mute time.
 The switch can be turned off to end the mute state.
 This is to prevent multiple notifications of the same type within a defined time.
 `pcTitle` | N/A | Enter the title text to use for the notifiction, to override the title defined in the Pushcut app.
 Leave blank to keep the Pushcut defined title.
 `pcText` | N/A | Enter the body text to use for the notifiction, to override the text defined in the Pushcut app.
 Leave blank to keep the Pushcut defined text.
-'pcImage' | N/A | Enter an URL to an image to use in the notification.
+`pcImage` | N/A | Enter an URL to an image to use in the notification.
 Leave blank to keep the Pushcut defined image, if any.
 Pushcut will show the notification, even if the URL is not for a valid image file, you just don't get an image.
 `startOnReboot` | `false` | Set to `true` to activate the notification switch when the plugin restarts.
 This makes it easy to get notified if Homebridge restarts unexpectedly. (boolean)
 `rebootTitle` | N/A | Enter the title text to use for the restart notifiction, to override any other title defined.
 Leave blank to keep the Pushcut defined title.
 This makes it possible to use an existing switch for the restart notification.
 `rebootText` | N/A | Enter the body text to use for the restart notifiction, to override any other text defined for the switch.
 Leave blank to keep the Pushcut defined text.
-`sound` | `system` | Notification sound.
-See Config UI X configuration for possible values. (lowercase string)
+`sound` | `default` | Notification sound.
+See Config UI X configuration for possible values. (case sensitive string) `devices` | All | Devices to send notifications to.
+See the Pushcut app for valid devices.
+Pushcut now allows you to define a stable name for each device, which was a problem before.
+(Comma separated string, no additional spaces)
+`useConfig` | N/A | Set to `true` to ensure that the values for title, text, image, sound, devices and start on reboot are restored to the configured values after a restart.
+Set to `false` to keep any changes made using e.g. Eve even after restarts.

 ## Insert time and date